 However, there are a few rules I have come across as a solo backpacker that just plain piss me off.
 I have found many threads on the internet showing that many people are also concerned about some of these laws as travelers.

 Now, being an American citizen, I am rather lucky because I get a free waiver visa throughout basically any country in Europe.
 I also have the right to stay legally as a tourist for 90 days (3 months) in any country in Europe.
-Unless, you happen to be some countries named Austria, Estonia, Croatia, Greece, Latvia, Netherlands, Slovakia, Belgium, Finland, Hungary, Lithuania, Norway, Slovenia, Czech Republic, France, Iceland, Luxembourg, Poland, Spain, Denmark, Germany, Italy, Malta, Potugal and Sweden.
+Unless, you happen to be some countries named Austria, Estonia, Greece, Latvia, Netherlands, Slovakia, Belgium, Finland, Hungary, Lithuania, Norway, Slovenia, Czech Republic, France, Iceland, Luxembourg, Poland, Spain, Denmark, Germany, Italy, Malta, Potugal and Sweden.

 Looking on how to stay legally in Europe?
 I had advice on that too!
 Read more.